bilalmalikkk/Calculator/README.md

 3. Enter numbers using the number buttons.
 4. Use the operator buttons (+, -, *, /) to select the desired operation.
 5. Press the equal (=) button to see the result of the calculation.

-Feel free to customize and enhance this readme according to your specific project details and preferences.